hibbitts-design/docsify-this/docs/README.md

 ## Technical Details

 Docsify-This is a customized [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) site configured to render remote Markdown files via URL parameters in the format `https://docsify-this.net?basePath=URLpath&homepage=filename.md`.
 The **basePath** parameter is the directory containing the raw source Markdown file to render.
 If the file is named the expected default **README.md** then no other parameter are required, otherwise the **homepage** parameter must also be included set to the name of the file to render.
-To render a file stored on GitHub you need to use the raw source URL of a file (i.e. raw.githubusercontent.com), tap the **Raw** button when [viewing a file](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file) to get this URL when not using the above URL Builder.
+To render a file stored on GitHub you need to use the raw source URL of a file (i.e. raw.githubusercontent.com) - tap the **Raw** button when [viewing a file](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file) to get this URL when not using the above Web Page Builder, which does this automatically.

 ## Examples of Usage